noemyvalencia/Lab-Report-5/index.md

 * What was needed was referring to the JUnit library correctly with the right bash command from grade.sh.
 * This is what grade.sh looked like before fixing it.
 * ![Image](Screenshot 2023-06-05 at 1.35.40 PM.png)
-* I ran the bugged code with 'bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3'
+* I ran the bugged code with `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3`
 * The only thing to edit was the CPATH, which was not correctly referring to JUnit.
-Adding 'lib/' to the command fixes the bug.
+Adding `lib/` to the command fixes the bug.

 ---

 # Part 2: Reflexion.